dogmaticcentral/progesterone/README.md

 ## Dependencies

 _Progesterone_ pipeline depends on several data sources and python packages.
-However, you can download/install them only when they become necessary.
+You don't have to install them right away but only (or when) they become necessary.
 * [collection of TADs from Yue lab](http://promoter.bx.psu.edu/hi-c/publications.html)

 * [UCSC genome database, accessed directly through MySQL](https://genome.ucsc.edu/goldenpath/help/mysql.html)